wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 Configuration
 =============
 In order to manage RBAC from the API itself, we need to access its new interface.
-By default, you can find it at https://localhost:55000/ui.
+By default, it can be found at https://localhost:55000/ui.

 There, among a complete list of all self-explaining API endpoints, there is a section called *Security* with all the necessary tools for managing users, roles, permissions and the relationship between those elements.

 Log in
 ------

-Before carry out any action, it is necessary to log in with a user created by default.
+Before carrying out any action, it is necessary to log in with a user created by default.
 This user is assigned a role called *administrator*.
-There are other default roles that you can find in the :ref:`RBAC reference <api_rbac_reference>`.
+There are other default roles that you can find in the: ref: `RBAC reference api_rbac_reference>`.

 1. Click on the green Authorize button.